adityaramesh/itunes_helper_scripts/README.md

 # Overview

-Scripts to help quickly organize music.
+Scripts to perform tasks that are cumbersome in iTunes.
 Features:

   - [**Edit song names with regex.**][scripts/atag_sub.py] Songs in an album often have long, redundant prefixes that make it difficult to read the name of the song currently being played,